-Staff should recognise that some types of social contact with students or their families could be perceived as harmful or exerting inappropriate influence on students, and may bring the setting into disrepute (e.g. attending a political protest, circulating propaganda).
+Staff should recognise that some types of social contact with students or their families could be perceived as harmful or exerting inappropriate influence on students and may bring the setting into disrepute (e.g. attending a political protest, circulating propaganda).

 If a student or parent seeks to establish social contact, or if this occurs coincidentally, the member of staff should exercise her/his professional judgement.
 This also applies to social contacts made through outside interests or the staff member's own family.
+We will typically advise staff to maintain appropriate professional boundaries, but will also consider where this would not be appropriate or realistic and make alternative arrangements (e.g. a former student in Treloar employment would not be expected to cease friendships with current students, but might be advised to work in a different area of the organisation to avoid difficulties due to the dual relationship, a parent of a current student in the college may work in the school).